 The Family Absence Regulations apply to elected members in cases of maternity, new born, adoption and parental absences from official business.
-They do not apply to Welsh Government appointed members.
+They do not apply to Welsh Government appointed members of National Park Authorities.

 12. Reimbursement of Travel and Subsistence Costs when on Official Business